Find out if you could be a foster carer

 The first year we had to do our tax forms, I wasn’t sure where to start.
 However after meeting other carers, who have been fostering for many years, they helped us with the tax forms.
 You will always find someone in your support network can answer any questions you have.

-The personal tax allowance states how much taxable income you can earn before you start paying Income Tax.
-The current personal allowance for most people is £12,500 (for 2018/19 it was £11,850).
+The personal tax allowance states how much taxable income you can earn before you start paying income tax.
+The current personal allowance for most people is £12,570 (for the 2024/25 and 2025/26 tax years).
 If your fostering payments exceed the Qualifying Care Relief threshold, you may be able to use your personal tax allowance to offset your tax liability.
 This is normally possible if you are a full-time foster carer with no earnings from elsewhere.

 You can register as self-employed online, which is HMRC’s preferred method.
 Alternatively, you can complete a CWF1 form or call the Newly Self-Employed Helpline on 0300 200 3310.
 You’ll need to tell them your National Insurance number and when you were approved as a foster carer.